pauluswi/zossen/docs/AUDIT_RISK_EVENT.md

-# 🏦 Banking Audit & Risk Event
+# 🏦 Banking Audit & Risk Event Engine: Design & Implementation

-**BaFin-Style Audit, Risk Classification and Regulatory Reporting**
+**BaFin-Style Audit, Risk Classification, and Regulatory Concepts**

 ---

 ## 📌 Overview

-The **Banking Audit & Risk Event** is a standalone audit microservice designed to collect, classify, store, and report security- and transaction-related events in a **traceable and audit-ready** manner.
+This document outlines the design for a **Banking Audit & Risk Event Engine**.
+It describes a system designed to collect, classify, and store security- and transaction-related events in a traceable and audit-ready manner, aligned with principles common in the German financial sector.

-The platform demonstrates how typical **German banking and regulatory expectations** (e.g. BaFin, MaRisk, BAIT) can be implemented from a technical architecture perspective.
+The Zossen project implements a simplified, **embedded version** of this design directly within the main backend application, demonstrating the core principles in a practical showcase.

 ---

 ## 🎯 Purpose

-This project is intended to demonstrate:
+This design is intended to demonstrate:

-- Immutable audit logging
+- Immutable audit logging via hash-chaining.
-- Deterministic risk classification
+- Deterministic, rule-based risk classification.
-- Technical audit controls
+- Technical audit controls for privileged actions.
-- Regulatory-oriented reporting
+- Concepts for regulatory-oriented reporting and data retention.
-- Data retention and archiving concepts

-**Focus:** compliance-aware system design and architecture
+**Focus:** Compliance-aware system design and architecture.
-**Out of scope:** business banking logic

 ---